Networking — Info Tab

 Outside Network — WAN Bundles showing tunnel quality over time with colour-coded bars and status icons.

-A WAN Bundle groups one or more internet connections (DSL lines, fibre, LTE, VPN tunnels) into a single logical link.
+A WAN Bundle groups one or more upstream transports — internet lines (DSL, fibre, LTE) and/or VPN tunnels that ride on top of them — into a single logical link.
 The Abilis can balance traffic across them and automatically fail over if one goes down.

 Each bundle row (e.g. "Tunnel to AWS…", "Tunnel to MIX") shows: